-The Display subsystem is supported on the Lx Series with firmware revision 1.20 or higher only.
-Note that both units have different types of displays.
+The Display subsystem is not supported on the Lx Series as both units have different types of displays.
 The iL/HP has a 16 character single line display, the Lx a 2x16 character line display.
-Existing programs written for the HP model using the DISPLay subsystem will display all text on the first line only.
+The Lx only supports the NORMAL display mode.